AaltoML/uncertainty-nerf-gs/README.md

 This repository is the official implementation of the methods in:

 * Marcus Klasson, Riccardo Mereu, Juho Kannala, and Arno Solin (2024). **Sources of Uncertainty in 3D Scene Reconstruction**.
-To appear in *ECCV 2024 Workshop on Uncertainty Quantification for Computer Vision*. [arXiv](https://arxiv.org/abs/2409.06407) [Project page](https://aaltoml.github.io/uncertainty-nerf-gs/)
+In *ECCV 2024 Workshop on Uncertainty Quantification for Computer Vision*. [arXiv](https://arxiv.org/abs/2409.06407) [Project page](https://aaltoml.github.io/uncertainty-nerf-gs/)

 ## How to install `nerfstudio` environment